RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 But that won't stop some from asking or trying to hook it up anyway I bet :smile:

 If that's of interest to you or you want to contribute, please file an issue to discuss and explore the use cases and what might be possible.

+## Version History

+### Version 0.2.2

+* **Add Markdown File Support**
+Added support for optionally serving Markdown files as HTML from the local site.
+Markdown files are loaded as `.md`,`.markdown`, `.mkdown` or as extensionless URLs from the Web site and can participate in Live Reload functionality.

+* **Add Console Application Icon**
+Added Console Application icon so application is easier to identify in the Task list and when running on the Desktop.

+* **Update the Sample Application**
+Updated the .NET Core 3.1 Sample application to properly display reference links.
+Add Markdown Example.

+* **Fix: Server Timeout not respected**
+The server timeout was not respected previously and has been fixed to properly wait for the configured period before refreshing the browser instance.

+* **Fix: Command Line Parsing for Logical Switches**
+Fix issue with logical switches like `-UseSSL` which were not properly working when configuration was present in the configuration file.
+Settings of the command line now properly override configuration setting in the config file.